mz3/messenger-api/README.md

 # In a second terminal window, run the test suite
 yarn node:test

-# In a third terminal window, send a test message
+# In a third terminal window, send a test message.
+The development API is on port 3001
 curl -H "Content-Type: application/json" \
   -X POST \
   -d '{